menouarazib/llm/README.md

 Each notebook provides a detailed walkthrough of the fine-tuning or RAG process, including data preprocessing, model training, and evaluation.
 They serve as comprehensive guides for those interested in understanding and applying LLMs in their projects.

+Here are the major steps involved in each notebook:
+- **Set Up the Development Environment:** Prepare the necessary software and libraries for the project.
+- **Load and Prepare the Dataset:** Import the dataset and preprocess it for the model.
+- **Load the Base Model:** Load the model for fine-tuning.
+- **Fine-Tune the LLM:** Adjust the LLM model parameters on our dataset.
+- **Push the Fine-Tuned Model to the Hugging Face Hub.**

+## The Efficient Techniques Used Are:
+### Quantization
+The quantization process involves loading the base model with lower precision.
+For example, if the base model weights are stored in 32-bit floating points and we decide to quantize them to 16-bit floating points, then the model size is divided by two.
+This makes it easier to store and reduces its memory usage.
+It can also speed up inference because it takes less time to perform calculations with fewer bits.

 The fine-tuning techniques used in this repository include:

 - [LoRA Adapter](https://huggingface.co/papers/2305.14314): A technique that allows for efficient fine-tuning and parameter sharing across multiple tasks.